Page from The Fly. Art by Jack Kirby, images copyright relevant owner |

 The idea never got off the ground 'til around six years later, by which time the insect-hero had metamorphosed into The FLY, drawn by Jack from Simon's original Spiderman script, and published by MLJ/ARCHIE COMICS in 1959.

 In Jack's account, he took Simon's Spiderman logo to Stan and suggested the idea for the character.
-The pages he showed to Lee may well have been redrawings of the Spiderman/Fly pages, as they were essentially based on the same script, which may have been why Ditko mentioned to Stan that they were too close to Archie's The Fly, resulting in the reworked concept that became MARVEL's very own Spider-Man.
-(It's interesting to note that, if Jack did indeed take the idea to Stan, in later claiming that he had created the character, he never mentioned Simon's, Oleck's or Beck's involvement in the original process, thereby depriving them of their rightful credit.)
+The pages he showed to Lee may well have been redrawings of the Spiderman/Fly pages, as they were essentially based on the same script, which may've been why Ditko mentioned to Stan they were too close to Archie's The Fly, resulting in the reworked concept that became MARVEL's very own Spider-Man.
+(It's interesting to note that, had Jack indeed taken the idea to Stan, in later claiming he'd created the character, he never mentioned Simon's, Oleck's or Beck's involvement in the original process, thereby depriving them of their rightful credit.)

 Alas, it seems that nobody will ever know for certain.
 Even were Kirby still alive, his memory seems to have been no more reliable than Lee's, so the issue would doubtless remain unresolved anyway.
 However, it's an intriguing notion, don't you think?
 Regardless of whether Stan first approached Jack, or Jack first approached Stan with the idea, you may now be looking at something very close to the rejected pages which Stan himself mentioned in his Origins book back in 1974, and for which comics historians have been searching ever since.